MileHacker Logo

 • Many mid-to-luxury hotels feature small spa facilities or present massage services.

-• Dedicated urban spas are also found in the city, presenting a range of treatments for relaxation.
+• Dedicated urban spas are also discovered in the city, presenting a range of treatments for relaxation.

 • The city does not have natural hot springs directly within its limits.
 Some spa vacation spots in the wider Castilla y León region may present thermal baths, requiring a short drive.

-• Urban yoga studios are present in Valladolid.
+• Urban yoga studios exist in Valladolid.
 Retreats focusing on yoga and meditation are more likely found in countryside locations outside the city.

 Water & Sun Enjoyment